Three documents. Three owners. Zero integration.

 Sales operations owns the payment curve.
 “Here’s when bonuses kick in and what the multipliers look like.”

-The integration questions nobody asks
+The questions nobody asks

 When we work with clients on compensation design, we start with questions that cross functional boundaries.